 So maybe no one else does this and I am giving away a ‘secret family recipe’.
 If so, sorry family!!
 Then again, it isn’t the first family recipe I’ve posted (Chicken a la Gurnham & Christmas Sandwiches).

 The trick to this is to use either a silicone mat or aluminum foil to roll the meatloaf.
 Once you have all the cheese inside, it’s not easy to use your hands to fold it over properly.
-I’ve always used aluminum foil, but in my efforts to cut waste we will be using our silicone mat next time.
+I’ve always used aluminum foil.
+But in my efforts to cut waste we will be using our silicone mat.

 Step by Step